gdpweb/SnowPassion/README.md

 ## Installation
 - Clone the master branch
-- Rename app/config/parameters.yml.dist to parameters.yml and customize the configuration and the settings for the database connection.
 - Install dependencies with: composer install
 - Create database: bin/console doctrine:database:create
 - Update database: bin/console doctrine:schema:update --force